mongodb/docs/source/reference/mongoimport.rst

 .. option:: --headerline

-   If using ":option:`mongoimport --type csv`" or ":option:`mongoimport --type tsv`," use the first line as field names.
-Otherwise, the first line will be imported as a distinct document.
+   If using ":option:`--type csv <mongoimport --type>`" or ":option:`--type tsv <mongoimport --type>`," use the first line as field names.
+Otherwise, :option:`mongoimport` will import the first line as a distinct document.

 .. option:: --upsert

-   Modifies the import process so that existing objects in the database are updated if they match the imported objects and all other objects are inserted.
+   Modifies the import process to update existing objects in the database if they match an imported object, while inserting all other objects.

 .. option:: --upsertFields [field1[,filed2]]

    Specifies a list of fields for the query portion of the :term:`upsert`.

-   Ensure that these fields are indexed.
+TODO improve this option documentation.

 .. option:: --stopOnError